darkbloom-dance/homepage/README.md

 ## 2024
 ✨ = Solo act debut

+- December 21st - How To Get On The Naughty List at Hot Hill Tavern in Thomaston, ME
+    - Solid show, Hot Hill is lovely.
 - November 30th - Thanksgiving Spread at Hot Hill Tavern in Thomaston, ME
-    - Sold out and we had a guest performer 🥰
+    - Sold out, and we had a guest performer 🥰
 - November 16th - Spanksgiving Showcase at The Ten Buck Theater in Bangor, ME
     - This show was incredible.
 Sold out, a bunch of students had their first time on stage, and we had 6 new additions to the Candy Bombshells.
 - ✨October 26th - Halloween Burlesque at [Hot Hill Tavern](https://hothilltavernme.com) in Thomaston, Maine with [Eye Candy Dance and Fitness](https://www.instagram.com/eye_candy_dance_bangor/)